MicrosoftDocs/visualstudio-docs/docs/code-quality/install-roslyn-analyzers.md

    The analyzer assemblies are installed and appear in **Solution Explorer** under **References** > **Analyzers**.

-## Install Visual Studio Extensions
+## Install VSIX analyzers

-To install a Visual Studio Extension as an analyzer, follow these steps:
+To install a Visual Studio Extension-based analyzer, follow these steps:

 1. In Visual Studio, select **Extensions** > **Manage Extensions**.